TheDepe/blender_keypoint_annotation/README.md

-# 📌 Point Tools – Blender Add-on
+# 📌 Keypoint Tools – Blender Add-on

-**Point Tools** is a Blender add-on for adding and exporting predefined named keypoints in your 3D scene.
-Ideal for character rigging, anatomical annotation, or structured scene marking.
+**Keypoint Tools** is a Blender add-on for adding and exporting predefined named keypoints in your 3D Horse Scans.

 ---